amaanshaikh711/Real-Time-Sentiment-Analysis-and-Hatespeech-detection/README.md

 ## 🚀 Overview

-**HateSense AI** is a cutting-edge web application that leverages advanced machine learning algorithms to detect and analyze hate speech, offensive content, and sentiment in real-time.
-Built with modern web technologies and a focus on user experience, it provides an intuitive interface for analyzing text content from various sources including social media posts, comments, and documents.
+**HateSense AI** is a full-featured web application that performs real-time sentiment analysis, hate speech detection, and YouTube comment analytics.
+Built with Flask and powered by Supabase authentication, it offers a secure, responsive dashboard for monitoring online toxicity and sentiment trends.

 ### 🎯 **Mission Statement**
 > *"To create a safer digital environment by providing accurate, real-time content analysis tools that help identify and mitigate harmful online content."*